panigrc/SimpleCiShop/README.md

 * Merge the two applications - frontend/backend - into one so we can reuse the various functions of Models and Libraries
 * Cleaning and rebuilding the multilanguage system, so anything can be translated into any language.
-* Creating a block system so without any interuption of the MVC system we can call and embedd any block we need in the website
+* Creating a block system so without any interruption of the MVC system we can call and embedd any block we need in the website
-* Building a more themable website; all the images/styles and output should be themable.
+* Building a more themeable website; all the images/styles and output should be themeable.
+Thinking about using a UI framework like Twitter Bootstrap.
+* Better admin interface.
 * Translating the interface and the whole website into english